On Choosing the Poems

 In a long commentary on this poem in the post on “Publication” we talked about it as a poem of “aftermath,” describing the consequences of some crisis that completely wreaks and alters the speaker’s world.
 We entertained the theory of several scholars, who saw this crisis as a literary one, in which, as Alice Fulton suspects, “a woman confronts literary effacement.”

-We noted the “drop – of India” evokes not only the exotic, sensual East but, more specifically, drops of “india ink” that probably indelibly marked the writer’s clothing with evidence of her work, marking her “moment of Brocade.”
+We noted that the “drop – of India” evokes not only the exotic, sensual East but, more specifically, drops of “india ink” that probably indelibly marked the writer’s clothing with evidence of her work, staining her “moment of Brocade.”

 In the final stanza, the speaker shows us “sackcloth” hanging “opon the nail.”
 Is this the frock she “used to wear”?
-According to Dickinson’s Webster’s, sackcloth is a coarse cloth but the
+According to Dickinson’s Webster’s, sackcloth is a coarse fabric but the

 word is chiefly used in Scripture to denote a cloth or garment worn in mourning, distress or mortification.
 Gird you with sackcloth and mourn before Abner.
 2 Sam.
 Iii.
 Esth. iv.
 Job xvi.